Table of Contents

 Should I Take the Bait?

-“Should I Take the Bait?” is a brief article that analyzes the arguments for and against responding to the ancient, age-old, low-life traditions of baiting (flaming)1) and trolling.
-As a warning, I do not actually intend to solve the question or provide a solution in this article.
+“Should I Take the Bait?” is a brief article which analyzes the arguments for and against responding to the ancient, age-old, low-life traditions of baiting (flaming)1) and trolling.
+As a warning, I do not intend to solve the question or provide a solution in this article.

 Arguments for